Executive Director

 Kim Grose Moore

-Kim Grose Moore has contributed for more than 20 years to making the San Francisco Bay Area a more just and equitable community.
-Early in her career she was the Co-Founder/Co-Director of Partners in School Innovation.
-For 15 years she worked in various capacities with the PICO National Network (now Faith in Action), as a faith-based community organizer, and then the Executive Director of the San Francisco Organizing Project, she then provided executive leadership coaching, board and staff training, and strategic organizational consulting to grassroots community organizing efforts across the Bay Area.
-She organized with faith and community leaders on campaigns to win resources and policy changes in such areas as affordable housing, healthcare, immigration, violence prevention and criminal justice reform.
+For more than 20 years, Kim has worked to build a more just and equitable Bay Area through community organizing, nonprofit leadership, and organizational development.
+She co-founded Partners in School Innovation and spent 15 years with the PICO National Network (now Faith in Action), serving as a faith-based community organizer and Executive Director of the San Francisco Organizing Project.
+Throughout her career, she has partnered with faith and community leaders to advance affordable housing, healthcare, immigration, violence prevention, and criminal justice reform.